 For more information, visit the

-International Student Services website.
+International Student and Scholar Services website.

 All new Parsons students who are not native English speakers must take the English course placement test before they begin classes.
 If English is not your first language, you must take the test regardless of your fluency in English, previous English courses, degrees or diplomas from U.S. institutions, TOEFL score, or SAT score.
 There are no exceptions.
 The English placement test is administered before each semester during Orientation Week.
 Your scores will determine whether you will be required to take English as a Second Language (ESL) courses at The New School and whether any English course transfer credits can be applied to Parsons' first-year writing course requirement.
 The test is composed of the following sections: listening comprehension (recorded speech followed by multiple-choice questions), grammar questions (multiple choice), reading comprehension questions (multiple choice), one 30-minute essay (choice of two topics), and a brief oral interview.